santiagobarreda/brms_tools/README.md

-# brms_tools
-helper functions for brms
+functions and data for 205